We're turning up the volume on 10 Filmmakers to Watch. Photo by Gudlyf.

 Read about Dawn Porter and her documentary Gideon’s Army on 10 to Watch.
 Gideon’s Army, a Sundance winner, is a rare look at public defenders and the American criminal justice system.

-Filmmaker, Tom Bean and Luke Poling – for their documentary “Plimpton!
+Next on our list is another filmmaking duo – Tom Bean and Luke Poling – for their documentary “Plimpton!
 Starring George Plimpton as Himself.”

 Filmmaker Lu Lu is on our 10 to Watch list for her short film, An Early Summer, which follows the lives of two Chinese young adults in America.